sebastianvoranday/sebastian-movie-list/README.md

-# Seb's Movie List Creation
+# Seb's Top 50 Movies of All Time

-The development concepts used are similar to rigs used by news graphics teams in newsrooms like NPR.
-Here, they are applied in the making of my personal movie list, recommended to anyone who wants to watch the 50 greatest movies of our time.
+I learned the development concepts used in this project during my time at UT Austin's Journalism School.
+Here,they are applied in the making of a movie list, recommended to anyone who wants to watch the 50 greatest movies of our time.

 ## Features